I am constantly asked questions about what my personal thoughts are on living in London Vs living in Barcelona. Finally

 Simple joys in London feel like a rip-off now.
-A simple example: I remember first coming to Barcelona, buying s cup of coffee and 2 huge cake slices (I needed a serious sweet fix) and was shocked at how cheap the price was.
-I knew this was possible already from being in Madrid (and other parts of Spain), but I honestly didn’t expect the same in Barcelona… In London something so simple would have been 2 times (maybe 3 times) more… I had a giggle at my Self at a local cafe when the same thing happened with a British couple who were shocked and couldn’t get over how cheap their meal was.
+A simple example: I remember when I first came to Barcelona, buying s cup of coffee and 2 huge cake slices (I needed a serious sweet fix) shocked me with how cheap the price was.
+I knew this was possible already from being in Madrid (and other parts of Spain), but I honestly didn’t expect the same in Barcelona… In London something so simple would have been 2 times (maybe 3 times) more… I had a giggle by my Self at a local cafe when witnessing shocked faces from a British couple who couldn’t get over how cheap their meal was – “That’s not right, it can’t be that cheap!”.

 I am not saying Barcelona isn’t expensive… It can be.
 It’s definitely starting to soar in prices now.
 However, In comparison to London, it is still much cheaper.
 If you’re looking for a cheap city in Spain, there are cheaper places to live in – Barcelona is probably one of the most expensive to compare.
 Knowing the right people in Barcelona and not acting like a tourist will get you better prices in everything in Barcelona.

 Euro-commuting has become a popular topic for people who can work their job schedule this way.
 With Brexit, this might change things but it still is something many people consider.
 It wasn’t too log ago that articles were shared on the news about this – A man euro-commutes from London-Barcelona – Prices and rents have changed in Barcelona since then as 2016 seems to have raised a lot of prices but it is always cheaper than London – Click here to read it!